-- (1) Figure represents base salary earned during 2021, 2020 and 2019.
-2020 base salary received may be reflected as higher than 2021 base salary received due to an additional bi-weekly payment in 2020 made pursuant to such year being a leap year and due to the timing of payroll processing schedules. - (2) Figure includes DSUs, RSUs and PSUs granted to NEOs in 2021, 2020 and 2019.
+- (1) Figure represents base salary earned during 2022, 2021 and 2020.
+2020 base salary received may be reflected as higher than 2021 base salary received due to an additional bi-weekly payment in 2020 made pursuant to such year being a leap year and due to the timing of payroll processing schedules. - (2) Figure includes DSUs, RSUs and PSUs granted to NEOs in 2022, 2021 and 2020.
 Figure also includes SNRSP DSUs granted but does not include the dividend equivalent rights associated therewith.
 As of April 1, 2018, the Executive SNRSP contributions were granted as SNRSP DSUs.
-Value shown is based on the five-day volume weighted average trading price of shares on the TSX as of the grant date which was \$20.67 on January 1, 2021, \$22.18 on March 15, 2021, \$21.96 on April 1, 2021, \$24.33 on July 1, 2021, and \$23.29 on October 1, 2021. - (3) Figure represents Options granted in 2021, 2020 and 2019.
+Value shown is based on the 5-day VWAP as of the respective grant dates, which was \$25.35 on April 1, 2022, \$24.21 on July 1, 2022, \$22.28 on October 1, 2022, and \$23.64 on January 1, 2023. - (3) Figure represents Options granted in 2022, 2021 and 2020.
 When granting Options, we first determine the award entitlement, and then use the Live Bloomberg model based on the Black Scholes option valuation methodology to calculate the implied forward value during the life of the Option.
 We chose this valuation methodology as it represents a reasonable estimate of fair value of the award.
 However, our consolidated financial statements value Option based awards using the historical volatility within the Black Scholes model. - (4) In accordance with the terms of the Equity Incentive Plan, the annual incentive compensation based on performance shall be made in cash or RSUs, as determined by the Board.
-The annual incentive compensation based on 2021, 2020 and 2019 performance was paid in cash.
+The annual incentive compensation based on 2022, 2021 and 2020 performance was paid in cash.
 In addition, the terms of the Equity Incentive Plan provide for the deferral of a cash bonus payment into DSUs.
-Mr. Wilson elected to defer 50% of his 2019, 50% of his 2020 and 10% of his 2021 cash bonus to DSUs.
-Mr. Saif elected to defer 10% of his 2019 and 50% of his 2020 cash bonus to DSUs. - (5) In 2021, 2020 and 2019 no long-term non-equity compensation was granted to the NEOs. - (6) Figure represents our annual contribution on behalf of the NEO under the registered Pension Plan or 401k Plan. - (7) Represents our contributions in respect of the NEO's participation in the Employee Share Ownership Program, payments from dividend equivalent rights associated with RSUs and PSUs, the receipt of any one-time payments, and our funding of parking, executive health care programs, and vehicle allowances.
-Other than as disclosed herein, the value of other perquisites received by the NEOs, including property or other personal benefits provided to NEOs that are not generally available to all employees, were not, in the aggregate, either \$50,000 or greater or 10% or greater of the respective NEO's total salary for 2021, 2020 and 2019.
-For Mr. DeGruchy, the amount disclosed includes an additional one-time cash bonus award of \$375,000 in 2019. - (8) Mr. Saif was promoted to SVP, Operations & Engineering effective January 1, 2021.
+Mr. Wilson elected to defer 50% of his 2020 and 10% of his 2021 cash bonus to DSUs.
+Mr. Saif elected to defer 50% of his 2020 cash bonus to DSUs. - (5) In 2022, 2021 and 2020 no long-term non-equity compensation was granted to the NEOs. - (6) Figure represents our annual contribution on behalf of the NEO under the registered Pension Plan or 401k Plan. - (7) Represents our contributions in respect of the NEO's participation in the Employee Share Ownership Program, payments from dividend equivalent rights associated with RSUs and PSUs, the receipt of any one-time payments, and our funding of parking, executive health care programs, and vehicle allowances.
+Other than as disclosed herein, the value of other perquisites received by the NEOs, including property or other personal benefits provided to NEOs that are not generally available to all employees, were not, in the aggregate, either \$50,000 or greater or 10% or greater of the respective NEO's total salary for 2022, 2021 and 2020.